-Having printed copies of your programs is always a good idea for any team.
-The printed versions of your code can serve as a failsafe backup if you lose all electronic versions of your code, and if you print your programs often, you will have a nice history of changes that were made to the programs if you ever need to go back and reference some older logic.
-Be warned that printouts do not show the settings in each of your program blocks, just the flow itself.
-So re-creating a program just from printouts alone will not be an easy task unless you have noted the setting used for each block within your comments.
-But having the printed flow can be helpful in getting started again if necessary; hopefully, it will not come down to that for your team.
+It is always a good idea for the team to have printed copies of your programs.
+The printed versions of your code can serve as a failsafe backup if you lose all electronic versions of your code.
+And if you print your programs often, you will have a nice history of changes that were made to the programs if you ever need to go back and reference some older logic.
+Having the printed program can be helpful in getting started again if necessary; hopefully, it will not come down to that for your team.
 Remember to back up your code on a regular basis.

 Having a team technical notebook is a great idea; this will be a place where you can keep printed copies of your robot design and programs.
-Not only will be this be useful when talking to the technical judges but it will help your team keep such documents organized in a single location.
+Not only will this be useful when talking to the technical judges but it will also help your team keep such documents organized in a single location.